mdn/content/files/en-us/web/api/attribution_reporting_api/registering_triggers/index.md

    > **Note:** See {{httpheader("Attribution-Reporting-Register-Trigger")}} for a detailed description of all the available fields.

 3. When a registered attribution trigger is set off, the browser attempts to match the trigger against any attribution source entries stored in the browser's private local cache.
-For a successful match, the trigger must be:
+For a successful match, the site (scheme + [eTLD+1](/en-US/docs/Glossary/eTLD)) of the top-level page on which the trigger is being registered must:

-   - On a `destination` specified in the source's associated data.
+   - match the site of at least one of the `destination`s specified in the source's associated data.
-   - Same-origin with the request that specified the source registration.
+   - be same-origin with the request that specified the source registration.

 4. If a successful match is found, the browser [generates a report](/en-US/docs/Web/API/Attribution_Reporting_API/Generating_reports) based on the source and trigger data, and sends it to a reporting endpoint.